-Despite the slightly premature transition in the Ti = 10.0% case (due to the slower decay of the incoming FST, seen in Figure 2), the effect of FST on the time-averaged flow is generally well captured by the LES.
-However, as discussed in the introduction, breakdown to turbulence in turbo-machinery flows can be caused by a number of different mechanisms.
-In the following sections the pressure surface transition mechanisms are examined in more detail to see if the finer physics is properly captured by the LES.
-Cases C6 and C1 are in close agreement in in Figure 3, suggesting that a satisfactory level of grid independence is reached with the baseline mesh for Cascade 1.
+Despite the slightly premature transition in the Ti = 10.0% case (due to the slower decay of the incoming FST, seen in Fig. 2), the effect of FST on the time-averaged flow is generally well captured by the LES.
+However, as discussed in the Introduction section, breakdown to turbulence in turbomachinery flows can be caused by a number of different mechanisms.
+Now, the pressure surface transition mechanisms will be examined in more detail to see if the finer physics are properly captured.
+Cases C6 and C1 are in close agreement in Fig. 3, suggesting that a satisfactory level of grid independence is reached with the baseline mesh for cascade 1.